Skip to main content

 Childcare vouchers

 Information on our childcare voucher scheme, run in partnership with Fideliti.
+This scheme is no longer available to new joiners.

 National changes to childcare voucher schemes

-The Childcare Voucher Scheme has now closed to new joiners.
+The childcare voucher scheme has now closed to new joiners.

 If you change employment you will also lose eligibility to the scheme.